 - Ryan Fish, mechanical division manager

-As a multi-trade contractor, we share resources which benefits all parties involved on a project.
+As a multi-trade subcontractor, we share resources that benefits all parties involved in a project.
 On larger multi-trade projects, it starts with assigning a project executive to be the single point of contact for the owner or owners’ representative.

-So, why work with an MEP contractor?
+So, why work with an MEP subcontractor?
 We’ll give you three reasons: speed, cost savings, and accountability.

 Our virtual construction team looks for commonalities in areas where we can optimize and standardize for our manufacturing facility.
 Recently, we were able to standardize the in-wall piping for all of the exam room sinks at UC Davis New Campus Clinic.
 This standardized in-wall assembly is now a template in our library.
 Any time we use this sink type moving forward, this template can be reused and will not require redesign on future projects.
 The assembly spool sheets are reproduced and sent through our MEP manufacturing facility.
 This process allows us to take a more manufactured approach to construction and ultimately reduce VDC and on-site duration.